onkarc-dev/Real-Estate-Valuation-Risk-Forecasting-Framework-/README.md

 The framework integrates statistical analysis, machine learning models, macroeconomic risk indicators, and forecasting techniques to evaluate property prices, identify risk drivers, and forecast future market trends.

-It follows a consulting-grade analytical pipeline, making it suitable for Risk Advisory, Valuation, and Data Analytics roles, particularly aligned with UAE & GCC real estate markets.
+It follows a consulting-grade analytical pipeline, making it suitable for Risk Advisory, Valuation, and Data Analytics roles.

 ## 🎯 Objectives